resonantdsp/SwankyAmp/README.md

 * Build the VST3 or AAX using Visual Studio 2019
 * Build the AU using Xcode
 * Create the windows installer using [Inno Setup](https://jrsoftware.org/isinfo.php)
-* Compile the FAUST code into a standalone C++ class

 ### For Windows